raas-dev/configent/README.md

 whereas `nixery` mounts the current directory as read-only.

-💡: Use aliases for binaries not wanted installed on the host, such as various command-line security tools, and for binaries that are not available on AArch64.
+💡: Use aliases for binaries not wanted installed on the host, such as various command-line security tools, and for binaries that are not available on ARM.

 ## 🔨 Development